Burswood Dome: Entertainment

+Sports

 As a sports venue, the Dome was the home of the Hopman Cup and occasionally hosted Perth Wildcats' National Basketball League games.
 At one time the dome was also considered as a possible home venue for the A-League's Perth Glory while renovations were taking place at their usual home, Perth Oval, though the Glory eventually decided to stay at the Oval rather than play inside the Dome on an artificial surface.
 The Dome was also the venue used for World Wrestling Entertainment (WWE) shows in Perth while on their Australian tours.